JonlUVA/Canberra-Bike-Crash-Examples/PROPOSAL.md

 3. The incidence of cycling crashes under varying natural light conditions;
 3. The prevalence of cycling crashes by geographical area.

+### Hugh ADDED ###

+This project will explore a number of aspects related to cycling in the Australian Capital Territory (ACT), producing actionable suggestions on what can be done to reduce the rate of cycling accidents.

+The project will expolore the following idea:
+1. Whether their is a relationship between the number of cyclist and varying weather conditions;
+2. If the rate of cycling crashes varies depending on weather conditions;
+3. How the seasonal changes in natural light (sunrise/sunset) effects the rate of cycling crashes;
+4. The geographical location of cycling crashes;

+The project can also potentially explore:
+1. If speed cameras reduce the number of cycling crashes;
+2. The effects of street light distribution on cycling crashes which occur during hours of low lighting;

+### END OF HUGH ADDED ###

 ### Data